slavamilner/dotnet-sdk-release/README.md

 This repository contains binary distributions of .NET SDK released by [TigerConnect](http://tigertext.com/tigerconnect).

-If you have any questions, comments, or issues related to this repository then please contact the team by emailing [tigerconnect@tigertext.com](mailto:tigerconnect@tigertext.com).

 ## Overview

 The TigerConnect .NET SDK provides a simple way to enhance your .NET applications with intelligent, secure messaging from TigerConnect.
 The SDK is a .NET wrapper of the TigerConnect REST APIs to make things easier to incorporate into your Windows applications.

 This github repository contains a .NET solution file with 3 example projects, including a web application, a Windows console application, and a Windows Service.

 In order to use the TigerConnect .NET SDK you must be a registered developer.
-All aspects of this setup are covered in detail in the [TigerConnect Documentation](https://tigerconnect.readme.io/).
+All aspects of this setup are covered in detail in the [TigerConnect Documentation](https://developer.tigertext.com/).

 The .NET SDK is available to use with the following platforms/frameworks:
 * .NET Framework 4.0 or higher (backward compatible up to Windows XP & Windows Server 2003)